d12frosted/elpa-mirror/melpa/competitive-programming-snippets-readme.txt

-Competitive Programming snippets for yasnippet
+Competitive Programming snippets for Yasnippet.